Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-07-21

+I have something that works for dynamically plotting in tabs, bt it does print out some text, and I'm not really sure why.
+Ignoring this for now.
+Okay, have somethign that works and I ahve testing on a subset of models.
+Running the full `train_models` workflow test to see now.
+It was working but for some reason now when I tried it out on a new folder it isn't working?
+It is a werid error in chunk 15 of the template, with `tabset_timeSeries`.
+IT says we only ahve one orgUnit, but when I run it line by line, that clearly insn't true?
+It may have been due to the fact I was using testing data that made no sense and only had one testing point?
+So I added more testing data to the test to see if that fixes it.Nope, the issue was the very last map figure! becuase it had a year of a map that didn't exist due to the testing data not covering two years

+**TO DO:**
+- update quarto doc to only use subset of models if necessary based on what is in `results_dir`
+- update "quick start" guide with training and forecasting steps

+*Back burner*:
+- update `train_models` to actually use model_configs and tuning

 ## 2025-07-18

 Working on the training and forecasting steps to get them working better.
 First updating the quarto doc code to only return models based on what is in the `results_dir`.
 This is more complicated than I thought ti would be becuase it involves dynamically creating/using tabset.
 This blog has been super helpful though: https://josh.quarto.pub/posts/2022-09-29-quarto-tabsets/2022-09-29-quarto-tabsets.html#r-markdown-syntax